Planning your surf trip to Krui South Sumatra

 The growing crowds

-Be warned.
-From May to August the major surf breaks get crowded when the swell is under 2.4 mtrs.
+Be warned crowds are increasing at a rate of approx 10% year on year.
+From May to August the major surf breaks can get really crowded when the surfable wave face is under 2.7 mtrs.

 What about the secret spots